olekssy/qiskit-shors/README.md

 **Thus, none of the papers known to the authors of this article as of today provide DIY instructions for Shor's algorithm.**

 ## Description
-The algorithm presented in [file_name] factors a composite integer n by selecting *random* integers within the range *1 < a < n*, then computes the factors of n by a uning Euclid's algorithm.
+The algorithm presented in [file_name] factors a composite integer n by selecting *random* integers within the range *1 < a < n*, then computes the factors of n by a using Euclid's algorithm.
 If the *GCD(a,n) > 1*, then *{a,n}* are co-prime numbers.
 The Algorithm proceeds with factorization via modular exponentiation function period finding.
-Once even period r is found, the function calculates first factor *p = a^r/2 - 1*.
-Second factor can be found by the formula *q = a^r/2 + 1*, or dividing n by the first known factor p.
+Once even period r is found, the function calculates the first factor *p = a^r/2 - 1*. the second factor can be found by the formula *q = a^r/2 + 1*, or dividing n by the first known factor p.

-There is no known efficient algorithm of period finding from Modular Exponentiation function on classical computers.
-Hence, period finding problem can be solved efficiently by Quantum Computer, s.t. the problem is mapped into Quantum Fourier Transform problem, that returns periods of *a (mod n)*.
+There is no known efficient algorithm of period finding using the modular exponentiation function on classical computers.
+However, period finding problem can be solved efficiently by QC.
+To solve the period finding problem on a QC, the existing problem is mapped to an equivalent quantum Fourier transform (QFT) problem that returns periods of *a (mod n)*.

 ## Algorithm
 0. Initialize composite integer n for factoring
 1. Select sample of (random) integers a
 2. Verify that {a,n} are co-prime numbers via Euclidean algorithm.
 If GCD(a,n) > 1, first factor p = GCD(a,n), second factor q = n/p.
 3. (a) Classical approach.
-If GCD(a,n) = 1, proceed with Modular Exponentiation period finding.
+If GCD(a,n) = 1, proceed with modular exponentiation period finding.
 Count set of unique remainders r = a^k (mod n) for each a in a sample, where order k -> 128, to avoid exceeding the range of int64.
 Compute period r.
 3. (b) Quantum approach [TBD].
-Estimate period r(a) by mapping the problem into Quantum Fourier Tranform (QFT).
+Estimate period r(a) by mapping the problem into QFT.
 Convert {a,n} into binary, construct the quantum circuit of n + 1 qubits, where additional qubit serves as the q-control for recycling the output of sequential circuits.
 4. If r is even, calculate factor p = a^r/2 - 1.
 5. Calculate second factor q = n/p
 6. (Optional) Check if p and q are prime by initializing them as the input n in the first stage of the algorithm.